Molla Badji: Sources

 Boulvin sourced the tale from Tabas.
-Ulrich Marzolph located its source in Khorasan.
+Ulrich Marzolph traced its source to Khorasan.

 Summary

 In this tale, a trader has three daughters that go to Quranic school.
 Their teacher, named Mollâ Bâdji, has a daughter named Fâtme, who appears each day with a new garment.
 The sisters ask Mollâ Bâdji how Fâtme looks good every day, and the teacher suggests that the girls' mother is neglecting them, so they just have to get rid of her by drowning her in the vinegar jar.
 The girls follow their teacher's advice.
 Time passes, and the girls talk to their father about remarrying, and suggest their teacher, Mollâ Bâdji, as his new wife.
 The wedding is celebrated, and, on the wedding night, Mollâ Bâdji orders her husband to abandon his daughters in the desert, away from the village.
 The trader is reluctant at first, but agrees to take the girls to the desert under a false pretext of visiting their aunt.
 They leave the next morning and pass by a garden.
 The father blindfolds the girls and explains he will gather nuts for them, but has to protect their eyes from the shards that may escape and blind their eyes.
 The father snaps a tree branch to further the ruse, but flees and leaves the girls there.
 The three sisters take off their blindfolds and notice their father abandoned them there in the wilderness.

 Some time later, the girls begin to feel hungry and plan to eat their cadette.
 She dissuades them by saying that they may eat her to sate their hunger, but the next day they will still be hungry, so she offers to go out.
 The third sister manages to find a brick wall and discover an underground path that leads to a palace.
 She goes back to her sisters and take them to the palace, where they spend the next months.
 One day, a king and his son are riding along the path, and overhear the three sisters' conversation about marrying a king: the elder sister promises to weave a carpet so large to accommodate the dignitaries of the whole kingdom, and half will still be unseated; the middle sister that with only an eggshell she can cook a dish to feed the whole army, and there would still be food left; and the cadette promises to bear the king twins, a girl with golden hair and a boy with teeth of pearl.